 What is it Like to Study Law as a Mature Student?

 Want to know more about studying law as a mature student?
-Read our Case Study: University of Law page, where we speak with Mukhtiar Singh about studying law at a later stage and the importance of diversity at the Bar.
+Read our Case Study: University of Law page, where we speak with a student about studying law at a later stage in life.

 How Can You Make Time to Study as a Mature Student?

-Remember that universities are keen to work with you, not against you.
-Many institutions aim to assist wherever possible with the provision of childcare as well as with more flexible study hours.
+- Remember that universities are keen to work with you, not against you.
+Communicate with your chosen institution and you could negotiate more flexible study hours, for example.

-The key is communication: keep your tutors up to date and let them know if you have not been keeping out with the workload.
-Also, do not hesitate to reach out to your fellow students.
-A law degree or GDL is not a competition – your course mates are in the same boat and experiencing the same challenges, so the likelihood is they will be more than happy to help.
+- Reach out for advice from your fellow students.
+A law degree or GDL is not a competition – your course mates are in the same boat and experiencing the same challenges, so they should be happy to help.

 How Can I Get Involved as a Mature Law Student?

 Do not feel that as a mature student your chances of impressing employers are in any way diminished.
-Firms are increasingly flexible about the backgrounds of trainees and will generally consider applicants on a case by case basis.
-The likelihood is, you have already gained many transferable skills which are invaluable for a career in law.
-Your previous experience coupled with your ever-increasing legal knowledge mean you are already an asset.
+The likelihood is, you have already gained many transferable skills in your previous profession which are invaluable for a career in law.

 How do I Qualify as a Barrister or Solicitor?

 Both of these courses are designed to equip you with the practical and professional skills necessary for each career path.
-These courses generally run over the course of 9 months, however it is possible to study remotely, part-time or only in the evenings.
-So it is certainly possible to balance your future studies with your ongoing commitments.
+They’re generally nine months long and it is possible to study these courses remotely, part-time or only in the evenings, you can balance your studying with other commitments.

 Once you complete these qualifications, you will be ready to commence your training contract (for solicitors) or pupillage (for barristers).
-Furthermore, any previous legal work experience can count as a qualifying period of training and be used to reduce the length of your training contract.
+Any previous legal work experience can count as a qualifying period of training and be used to reduce the length of your training contract.

 Want to find out more?
-Read more about how to become a barrister or take a look at our page on how to become a solicitor.
+Read more about how to become a barrister or how to become a solicitor.
 If you are not sure on the difference between a solicitor and a barrister, you can find out here or take our Barrister vs Solicitor Quiz to find out which profession best suits you.

 How do I qualify as a Chartered Legal Executive?

-Alternatively, you might choose to follow the CILEx route to become a chartered legal executive.
-Chartered legal executives are specialist qualified lawyers who usually practice in law firms or in-house under the supervision of solicitors.
+If you’re more interested in becoming a chartered legal executive, you might choose to follow a different route.
+Becoming a chartered legal executives means you will become a specialist qualified lawyer under the supervision of solicitors.
+This can be either in a law firm or in-house.
 The level of study required to become a solicitor and a chartered legal executive is comparable.

-However, as the CILEx route requires you to study fewer subjects overall, the exams and training period combined can be shorter and the costs lower.
+However, this route through The Chartered Institute of Legal Executives (CILEx) requires you to study fewer subjects overall, the exams and training period combined can be shorter and the costs lower.
 It is also more common for CILEx students to be working in a law firm or in-house and studying part time.